lightninglabs/chantools/doc/chantools_genimportscript.md

       --rescanfrom uint32       block number to rescan from; will be set automatically from the wallet birthday if the lnd 24 word aezeed is entered (default 500000)
       --rootkey string          BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
-      --stdout                  write generated import script to standard out instead of writing it to a file --walletdb string         read the seed/master root key to use fro decrypting the backup from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
+      --stdout                  write generated import script to standard out instead of writing it to a file --walletdb string         read the seed/master root key to use for decrypting the backup from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
 ```

 ### Options inherited from parent commands